 ‘Police Squad’ (1982)

 Every episode of the satirical Airplane! predecessor Police Squad featured a celebrity guest star that was immediately killed off.
-For its final episode, Belushi was this featured player and filmed a scene in which he drowned while wearing cement shoes.
+For its final episode, Belushi was this featured player.
+He filmed a scene in which he drowned while wearing cement shoes.
 However, Belushi died before the episode aired and was replaced with William Conrad.
 The footage of Belushi has never resurfaced.
 (No pun intended.)

 ‘Once Upon a Time in America’ (1983)